NicHub/STM32-E407-BLINK/README.md

 ## SERIAL OUTPUT

+Serial output is avaible from three different sources:

+### SerialUSB

+To read SerialUSB, you only need an USB cable connected to the USB-OTG#1 port, i.e. it is the same cable that we used to program the board.

+For SerialUSB to work, the function `SystemClock_Config(void)` must be overriden by the one provided in this project.
+The original function can be found here: `~/.platformio/packages/framework-arduinoststm32/variants/BLACK_F407XX/variant.cpp` or here: `C:\Users\<home>\.platformio\packages\framework-arduinoststm32\variants\BLACK_F407XX\variant.cpp`.

+For more explanations see: <https://community.platformio.org/t/stm32-e407-doesn-t-work-on-pio/9303/3>.

+> Note that unlike the Arduino UNO and similar boards, a terminal showing the output of SerialUSB must be restarted manualy each time the board is reset.
+This is quite annoying during developement and you may prefer the other two serial ports below.

+### Serial3

-To read the serial output, you need to connect an UART Serial Bridge to pin 2 (GND) and 3 (TX) of the UEXT connector or on the TX and GND pins of the BOOT header located beside the UEXT connector (the pin labels are on the back of the board).
+To read Serial3, you need to connect an UART Serial Bridge to the GND and TX pins of the BOOT header located beside the UEXT connector (the pin labels are on the back of the board).

+### Serial6

+To read Serial6, you need to connect an UART Serial Bridge to pin 2 (GND) and 3 (TX) of the UEXT connector.

 ![STM32-E407 UEXT connector](./images/STM32-E407-15_2.jpg)

 ## REFERENCES